ton-blockchain/docs/docs/func/stdlib.md

 # FunC standard library
-This section discuss the stdlib.fc library.
+This section discuss the stdlib.func library.

 Currently the library is just a wrapper for most common assembler TVM commands, which aren't built-ins.
 Description of every TVM command used in the library can be found in [TVM documentation](https://newton-blockchain.github.io/docs/tvm.pdf) (Appendix A).
 Some of the descriptions were borrowed into this document.